-The core is defined as the axial skeleton and all the soft tissue that insert on the axial skeleton proximally.
+The core is defined as the axial skeleton and all the soft tissue that insert on the axial skeleton – glute medius, abdominals, transversus, obliques are all muscles of the core.
 It is the base with which our appendages attach and produce power from.
-It is incredibly important but is our training of it mis-guided?
+It is incredibly important but I would argue no more or less important than any other body part.

 Won’t it prevent me from injuring my back?

 For many years clients suffering with low back pain were given core exercises to help improve their health.
-We now know that targeted core training is no better than general exercise when treating low back pain.
-Knowing this there is still a place for movement therapy when someone injuries their back.
-Pain free motion improves the health of tissues, increases confidence and dampens down ramped up nervous systems.
-In the past, results seen from core training protocols, were more likely due to the afore mentioned benefits of movement and not increases in core strength.
+We now know targeted core training is no better than general exercise when treating low back pain.
+This doesn’t mean core exercises are irrelevant when treating back injuries but it does change why we do them.
+Pain free (or low grade irritation) motion of a sensitized body part improves the health of tissues, increases confidence and dampens down a ramped up nervous system.
+Results seen from core training protocols, are more likely due to the graded nature (easy to hard) of the exercises not weakness.
+Core exercises are simple, target the sensitized tissue, and can be a great starting to place to get people moving again.
+But again, this doesn’t make them unique.
+Like an injury to any body part: graded exposure to movement of a painful area is an effective means of recovery.

 Squash requires an incredible combination of speed and balance.
 To many people core and balance are synonymous, a strong core equals good balance.
 I question this logic because of the SAID principle: specific adaptations to imposed demands.
-To get good at lunging, balancing, and hitting a squash ball at high speed you actually to need to break the skill down into component parts to get better at.
-My doing more planks and sit ups, you will most definitely get better at planks and sit ups but you will not get better at hitting a squash ball.
+To get good at lunging, balancing, and hitting a squash ball at high speed you actually to need to break the skill into component parts to get better at.
+By doing more planks and sit ups, you will most definitely get better at planks and sit ups but you will not get better at hitting a squash ball.
+Even balance exercises on bosu balls probably wont make you more stable on court.
+They can still be fun exercises to do but they shouldn’t be a high priority.

 To improve balance for squash

-– improve mobility: your balance could be affected by poorly moving joints.
-Practice yoga or implement stretch movements that mimic on court movements
+– improve mobility: your balance could be affected by a lack of flexibility.
+Practice yoga or implement stretch movements that mimic on court movements.
+Everyones flexibility is different so don’t expect to look like a 15 year old if you are 40 but it can be improved and can help.

 – reduce fatigue: as your endurance begins to falter, so will your balance.
-Improve you cardio by playing more squash and incorporating long, slow runs and interval training.
+Improve your cardio by playing more squash and incorporating long, slow runs and interval training.

 – Yoga or movement drills: incorporate movements that strengthen the shoulders and mobilize the hips.
 This will result in more fluid motion on the court and better shoulder stability